-This Bison bull still has his thick winter coat but it won’t be long before he will shed it and his haunches will appear much sleeker.
+This American Bison bull still has his thick winter coat but it won’t be long before he will shed it and his haunches will appear much sleeker.

-Bison bull grazing in winter grasses Bison bull grazing in winter grasses – Nikon D300, f7.1, 1/800, ISO 640, -1.0 EV, Nikkor 200-400mm VR with 1.4x TC at 400mm, natural light
+American Bison bull in winter grasses, Antelope Island State Park, Davis County, UtahAmerican Bison bull grazing in winter grasses – Nikon D300, f7.1, 1/800, ISO 640, -1.0 EV, Nikkor 200-400mm VR with 1.4x TC at 400mm, natural light

-It tickles me to be able to photograph wild Bison.
-Bison were hunted heavily in the 19th and 20th centuries and by 1884 they were in danger of becoming extinct after the population plummeted to a few hundred head.
+It tickles me to be able to photograph wild American Bison.
+American Bison were hunted heavily in the 19th and 20th centuries and by 1884 they were in danger of becoming extinct after the population plummeted to a few hundred head.

 In 1899 James “Scotty” Phillip purchased five head (including one female) in an effort to preserve these majestic animals from extinction.
 At the time of Phillip’s death in 1911 the herd number was estimated at between 1000 to 2000 animals.

-Around the same time period two Montana ranchers, Michel Pablo and Charles Allard, spent 20 years finding and raising purebred Bison.
+Around the same time period two Montana ranchers, Michel Pablo and Charles Allard, spent 20 years finding and raising purebred American Bison.
 That herd numbered 300 when Allard died in 1896. ¹

 Life is good.